mrijken/check-config/docs/checkers.md

 additional_checks = [  # optional list of toml files with additional checks
     "/home/me/.checkers/check.toml",  # absolute path
-    "~/.checkers/check.toml",  # relative to home dir of current user "check.toml", # relative (to the parent toml) path "py://my_package:checkers/python.toml", # path to file in python package ]
+    "~/.checkers/check.toml",  # relative to home dir of current user "check.toml", # relative to this parent toml, indifferent if it is a filesystem path or a webserver path "py://my_package:checkers/python.toml", # path to file in python package "https//example.com/check.toml", # path on webserver ]
 ```